goatcorp/DalamudAssets/README.md

 2. Pull the `master` branch
 3. Make a new local branch
 4. Update `UIRes/bannedplugin.json` with your changes.
-  <br>**NOTE**: If you need to block a plugin from a custom repository, please SHA256 the InternalAssembly name in ALL CAPS
+  <br>**NOTE**: If you need to block a plugin from a custom repository, please SHA256 the InternalAssembly name.
+The SHA hash must be in ALL CAPS.
 5. Commit, Push, and create a PR.
 6. Once CI checks pass, someone will merge it.
 7. Instruct affected users to relaunch.